giselehbm/LCI_Workshop_2023/README.md

 * Open the image of interest in Fiji (from folder "../images/illumination_correction/uneven_focus/");
 * Inspect the z-stack.
 What is wrong?
 * Create a copy of the reference stack ("Image->Duplicate")
 * Segment via thresholding ("Image->Adjust->Threshold").
-Keep resulting segmented stack.
+Keep the resulting segmented stack.
 * Select the original stack and apply a maximum intensity projection (MIP), via "Image->Stacks->Z project..."
 * Create two copies of the projected image.
 	- Apply the rolling ball algorithm ("Process->Subtract Background...") in one of them